-The announcement the world has been waiting to hear–that Facebook would launch its own cryptocurrency–is finally here.
-But as it turns out, there will be significant differences from the bits and pieces of information that had been leaked out in May.
+The announcement the world had been waiting to hear–that Facebook would launch its own cryptocurrency–finally came to light in June.
+But as it turned out, there would be significant differences from the bits and pieces of information that had been leaked out previously.

 Table of Contents